Faster Hamiltonian Monte Carlo by Learning Leapfrog Scale: a self-calibrated randomized solution: Introduction

-The paper begins with a brief description of HMC and NUTS in Section \ref{sec:HMC}.
-We then explain how to learn the empirical distribution of $L$ in Section \ref{sec:eHMC}.
-We illustrate the efficiency of the proposed algorithm compared to the efficient NUTS implemented by \texttt{Rstan} \citep{Rstan} on several benchmark examples in Section \ref{sec:numeric-ex}, and conclude in Section \ref{sec:conc}.
+The plan of the paper is as follows.
+We begin with a brief description of HMC and NUTS in Section \ref{sec:HMC}.
+We then proceed to expose our method in Section \ref{sec:ehmc}.
+We first detail the construction of the joint empirical distribution on $(\varepsilon, L)$ in Section \ref{sec:calibration}, before introducing a Population Monte Carlo solution to generate the initial weighted sample paramount to our solution.
+We illustrate the efficiency of the proposed algorithm compared to the NUTS version implemented in \cite{rstan} on several benchmark examples in Section \ref{sec:numeric}.